 - Gabriel appears in the comic book series Hellblazer as an arrogant snob in London.
-He is constantly being tormented of his thoughts if God ever created him to be a good angel of mankind, or a powerful heavenly killer.
+He is constantly being tormented by his thoughts about whether God created him to be a good angel of mankind, or a powerful heavenly killer.
 And the Annunciation is actually depicted as Gabriel raping and impregnating Mary.
 John Constantine later tricks him into sleeping with a succubus, where he gets his heart ripped out of him.
-Although alive, Gabriel became under control of Constantine where he uses him in his fight against Satan, First of the Fallen.
+Although alive, Gabriel comes under control of Constantine, who uses him in his fight against Satan, First of the Fallen.
 He is killed in the process.

 - Gabriel appears in a single panel near the end of Lucifer during a flashback.
 He was apparently supposed to form a trinity with Michael and Samael as the ones who carried out God's will, but appears to have fallen out of favour at some point.
 This is probably because Lucifer, as part of the Vertigo imprint, needed to maintain continuity with other Vertigo comics, of which Hellblazer is one.